 - Foreign investors, except for the energy and hydrocarbons, telecommunications, and transport sectors, can fully own local companies without needing an Emirati sponsor.

 The city is a rapidly expanding metropolis, attracting holidaymakers and expats from all over the globe.
 It is modern, lively, and busy.

 When it comes to driving in Dubai, obeying traffic regulations should become your first priority.

 You cannot buy your own car in Dubai until you have a local driving license, but you can rent a car on your international license.

 If you want to ride a motorbike in Dubai, you need to have a license from your own nation.
 If you want to take tours off-road in the UAE, you need to pass a desert driving course.

 Getting around a modern metropolis for those who don’t like driving or don’t feel comfortable with it in a foreign country is initially a challenge.

-It takes some time getting used to routes, modes of transports and local know-how of using public transport.
+It takes some time to get used to routes, modes of transport, and local know-how of using public transport.
 However, after you familiarise yourself with it, getting around the city will become only easier.

 Dubai is planning to become the smartest city in the world in terms of public transport.

-Property prices in Dubai have surged and crashed, however, rental rates remain exceptionally high.
+Property prices in Dubai have surged and crashed and surged again.
+However, rental rates remain exceptionally high.